c4arl0s/UISegmentedControl_ProgrammaticView/README.md

 # UISegmentedControl_ProgrammaticView

-A UISegmentedControl is a subclass of UIControl.
+- A UISegmentedControl is a subclass of UIControl.
+- Constrols are responsible for calling methods on their target in response to some event.

 ``` swift
 //